-I went on to complete degrees in viola performance and music education at the Oberlin Conservatory of Music.
-My performance experience included the Aspen Chamber Symphony Summer Festival orchestra and Collegium Musicum in Pommersfelden, Germany.
+I went on to complete degrees in viola performance and music education at the Oberlin Conservatory of Music working with Jeffery Irvine and Lynne Ramsey.
+My performance experience included the Aspen Chamber Symphony Summer Festival orchestra where I played under an Orchestral String Fellowship, and a summer spent with the Collegium Musicum in Pommersfelden, Germany.

-Since college I've obtained multiple levels of teacher certification through the Suzuki Association of the Americas and have kept current with modern methods, notably Mimi Zweig at Indiana University.
+I've completed four levels of teacher certification through the Suzuki Association of the Americas and have kept current with modern methods, notably Mimi Zweig at Indiana University.
 My teaching has become a blend of traditional and Suzuki approaches.

-When I'm not practicing or teaching, you can usually find me either parenting my three teens (and two dogs), or off hiking somewhere in the Cascade range.
+When I'm not practicing or working with students, you can find me parenting my own three young adult children, playing with my two dogs or hiking in the Cascade foothills.

 To nurture the artistic spirit in every student and a lifelong love of music and learning.